 Clinical rotations are also important for students to figure out which specialty they should choose for their residency.
 Shadowing doctors in almost all the departments can provide them clarity about the pros and cons of every medical department which can make the decision-making process easier.

-Saba offers a range of rotation specialities that covers the entire expanse of the medical field
+- Saba offers a range of rotation specialties that covers the entire expanse of the medical field

 Studying at Saba has also enabled graduates to pursue a wide range of specialties They have been able to choose electives from un-grouped specialities such as hospitalist and wilderness medicine.
 Saba University School of Medicine alumni have gone on to become established physicians in every field of medicine, ranging from epidemiology to pediatrics.